-Expanding Housing Options in Neighbourhoods: Victoria Park Ave., Pharmacy Ave., and Dawes Rd.
+Creating New High-Density Housing on Victoria Park Ave, Pharmacy Ave, and Dawes Rd.

-Under the current zoning maps Victoria Park, Pharmacy Avenue, and Dawes Road cross through an open space creek system.
-A large green space and subway line separates large neighbourhoods of low-rise, single family homes.
-At the same time the streets become unbuilt high-speed roads that cross through this space.
-Victoria Park has an adjacent subway station.
-At the same time there are large groupings of separate apartments towers that interpenetrate into the open space.
-Both Pharmacy and Victoria Park have intermittent zones of high-rise residential complexes fronting green space on the north and south of the Bloor-Danforth Subway.
-At Dawes Road, these large zones of apartments on opposing sides of the ravine nearly touch but are broken by the creek passing through.
-Residential zones are indicated to the north on the west side of Dawes Road at Victoria Park a large zone (Crescent Town), connects onto Dawes Road, taking approximately half of the width of the open green space.
+Victoria Park Avenue, Pharmacy Avenue, and Dawes Road all cross through an open creek system— Taylor-Massey Creek.
+Both Pharmacy and Victoria Park have intermittent zones of high-rise residential complexes fronting green space adjacent the Bloor-Danforth subway line.
+These high-density neighbourhoods suffer from dysconnectivity and isolation; at Dawes Road, the large zones of apartments on opposing sides of the ravine nearly touch, but are broken by the creek passing through.
+At Victoria Park, a large zone (Crescent Town), connects to Dawes Road, taking approximately half of the width of the open green space.

-To the east side of Victoria Park Avenue, the golf course is continuous along the entire length of the open green space and extends eastward to Pharmacy Avenue.
-At Pharmacy, the clear separation between, single-family homes and high-rise residential towers becomes blurred, with larger fragments (such as Pharmacy Place), interpenetrating into the green space.
-Pharmacy has two equal chunks of high-rises on the northeast and southwest corners.
-The potential is to explore new prospects along the unbuilt strips of road which cross through the open space along Victoria Park and Pharmacy Avenues.
-Currently empty and fronting on wide strips of roadway, it is possible to cautiously imagine a new future for these strips.
+East of Victoria Park Avenue, the golf course is continuous along the entire length of the open green space and extends eastward to Pharmacy Avenue.
+At Pharmacy, the clear separation between single-family homes and high-rise residential towers becomes blurred, with larger fragments (such as Pharmacy Place), interpenetrating into the green space.
+Pharmacy has two equal chunks of high-rise apartments on the northeast and southwest corners.
+The potential is to explore new prospects along the unbuilt strips of road which cross through the open space along Victoria Park, Pharmacy, and Dawes Road.
+Currently empty and fronting on wide strips of roadway, it is possible to cautiously imagine a new, denser future for these strips.

 Building Streets and New Densities